 I was thinking about the fact that my students are young and Japanese, and more easily impressed by flashy things than non-flashy ones.
-I am not a graphic artist, really, so I decided to rebuild my phonics shmup in Unity — the ease of grabbing things from the asset store makes it much easier to create something visually appealing.
+I am not a graphic artist, really, so I decided to rebuild my phonics shmup in Unity.
+The ease of grabbing things from the asset store aids in creating something visually appealing.

-I’ve spent the last several days learning Unity, and imagine my luck at finding that one of their introductory tutorials is a space shmup.
+I’ve spent the last several days learning Unity.
+Imagine my luck at finding that one of their introductory tutorials is a space shmup.
 The assets they provide with it are free to use, too.

-If I were planning to sell this game, I would care about using assets from one of Unity’s tutorials; who wants to release a commercial game using assets that most Unity developers will recognize?
+If I were planning to sell this game, I would care about using assets from one of Unity’s tutorials.
+Who wants to release a commercial game using assets that most Unity developers will recognize?
 But I’m not.
-This is going to be free, intended for educational purposes, and what I really care about is the likelihood that my kids (and the students of anyone else who wants to use it) will want to play it.
+This is going to be free and intended for educational purposes.
+What I really care about is the likelihood that my kids (and the students of anyone else who wants to use it) will want to play it.
 For that purpose, these graphics are fine.

-I am trying to get in the habit of changing how I talk about this project, since apparently shmups don’t count as shooters to some people.
+I am trying to get in the habit of changing how I talk about this project.
+Apparently shmups don’t count as shooters to some people.
 The way I see it, you’re shooting things, ergo it is a shooter, but I prefer to use terms in standard ways, so here we are.

-As part of the ceremony at my elementary school, the students make a short speech after they get their diplomas, thanking their parents for raising them up that point.
-After that, they go to meet their parents in the audience and hand off the diploma, a gift from the PTA (which has been a Japanese-English dictionary every year that I’ve been here), and a small bouquet of flowers they receive so that they can go back to their seats and do their part in the rest of the ceremony unencumbered.
+As part of the ceremony at my elementary school, the students make a short speech after they get their diplomas.
+In them, they thank their parents for raising them up that point.
+After that, they go to meet their parents in the audience.
+They hand off the diploma, a gift from the PTA (which has been a Japanese-English dictionary every year that I’ve been here), and a small bouquet of flowers they receive so that they can go back to their seats and do their part in the rest of the ceremony unencumbered.

 A game developer recently asked me if I had any travel tips for Tokyo, Kyoto, and Osaka.
 Since I recently went on a trip to those three places with my mother and have been to Kyoto twice now for BitSummit, I was able to write up quite a bit of advice.
-Since I went to the trouble of writing it all out, I figured I’d blog it so I won’t find myself writing it all out twice.
+Since I went to the trouble of writing it all out, I figured I’d blog it.
+Now I won’t find myself writing it all out twice.

 In this third and final post (see also Part 1 and Part 2) about my junior high school’s festival last month, I am going to talk about student involvement in planning the event and then launch into the last third of the school festival.

 Okay, the students didn’t say that.
 I’m making titles up now.
 But I see no reason not to continue the grammatically incorrect titling.
 Besides, I’m about to talk about the students’ singing.
 With a bit about their music education in general.

 This past Sunday my junior high school had its annual school festival.
-This is the first time I’ve been to one of my school’s festivals without having been around for most of the weeks of practice since right after I first got here, which made it an event of mixed feelings.
-A big part of the reason I missed so much of the prep time was Tokyo Game Show and the cold it gave me, but I’m also not at all sorry for going to Tokyo Game Show.
+It’s the first time I’ve been to one of my schools’ festivals without having been around for most of the weeks of practice since right after I first got here.
+This made it an event of mixed feelings.
+A big part of the reason I missed so much of the prep time was Tokyo Game Show and the cold it gave me.

 I was going to upload three things today, but LibreOffice hates me, so there are only two.